rose-compiler/rose/docs/CMakeModernizationPlan.md

 ### 10. Document Standard Usage Patterns

 **Current state:** Documentation for integrating ROSE into external projects is scattered or outdated.

-**Proposed change:** Create comprehensive examples showing how to use ROSE from CMake, Autotools, and plain Makefiles, with clear migration guides for existing users.

-**Benefits:**
-- Reduces friction for new ROSE users
-- Provides canonical examples that can be copy-pasted
-- Helps existing users migrate from old patterns to new ones
-- Serves as a reference for ROSE maintainers

-### 11. Update Documentation
+This documentation is part of the ROSE source code in the "docs" directory.

 Create examples showing:
 - CMake `find_package(Rose)` usage